Cleretum bellidiforme

 Cleretum bellidiforme, commonly called Livingstone daisy, Bokbaaivygie (Afrikaans), or Buck Bay vygie, is a species of flowering plant in the family Aizoaceae, native to the Cape Peninsula in South Africa.
 It is a low-growing succulent annual growing to 25 cm, and cultivated for its iridescent, many-petalled, daisy-like blooms in shades of white, yellow, orange, cream, pink and crimson.
 In temperate areas it is popularly grown as a half-hardy annual, and lends itself to mass plantings or as edging plants in summer bedding schemes in parks and gardens.
-It is still widely referenced under its former names, Mesembryanthemum criniflorum and Dorotheanthus bellidiformis.
+It is still widely referenced under its former names, Mesembryanthemum criniflorum, Mesembryanthemum bellidiformis and Dorotheanthus bellidiformis.

 Description

 Cleretum bellidiforme is a winter growing annual with green or slightly maroon leaves.
 Leaves are flat and rounded at the tip, with notably bladder shaped cells on the leaf surface that give the leaves a reflective quality.
 These cells are used to store water, which classifies the plant as a succulent.
 The plant usually forms a stout groundcover, but its flowers may reach up to 25 cm.
 Flowers are solitary and brightly colored with many narrow petals.
 The flowers open in bright sunlight, and are up to 30 mm in diameter.
 Stamens are maroon with purple or yellow anthers, and are found in the center of the flower in rows.
 The ovary is inferior to the stamens.
 Fruits are a five compartmented capsule that expands in wet weather, revealing the very small, smooth, light brown seeds.